Key financial terms

-- Capital gain - is the amount gained when an asset is sold above its original purchase price.
+- Capital gain - is the amount gained when an asset sells above its original purchase price.

 - Capital growth - an increase in the value of an asset.

-- Cash - includes all money that is available on demand including bank notes and coins, petty cash, certain cheques, and money in savings or debit accounts.
+- Cash - includes all money available on demand, including bank notes and coins, petty cash, certain cheques, and money in savings or debit accounts.

-- Cash accounting - an accounting system that records transactions at the time money is actually received or paid.
+- Cash accounting - an accounting system that records transactions at the time you actually receive money payment.